oughton/geocode/README.md

 # geocode
-Converts a list of countries into geometric locations.
+Converts a list of countries into geometric locations using the Google Maps API.

 ## Instructions